"The Carpathian Mountains—legendary land of Gothic castles, eerie accents, and the depredations of vampires and werewolves.

 — From the back cover

-Part memoir, part travelogue, part natural and cultural history, Into the Carpathians describes a four-month-long
+Part memoir, part travelogue, part natural and cultural history, Into the Carpathians chronicles a four-month-long

 hiking and wildlife research expedition along the length of the Carpathian Mountains, from Romania to Poland, some 1,700